Every2/Every2/README.md

 # Hi!

 My name is Christian, I like low level systems, but I like computers in general.
 You can call me "Jack of all trades, master of none".
-I really like learn different things to have many perspectives.
+I really like to learn different things to have many perspectives.

 # Stack
 ![](https://img.shields.io/badge/TYPESCRIPT-00599C?style=for-the-badge&logo=typescript&logoColor=white) - Interesting to develop web.